babowsk1/tvm/cells-memory-and-persistent-storage.md

 ### 3.1.8.
 All values of algebraic data types are trees of cells.

 Arbitrary values of arbitrary algebraic data types (e.g., all types used in functional programming languages) can be serialized into trees of cells (of level 0), and such representations are used for representing such values within TVM.
-The copy-on-write mechanism (cf. 2.3.2 allows TVM to identify cells containing the same data and references, and to keep only one copy of such cells.
+The copy-on-write mechanism (cf. [2.3.2](stacks#2.3.2.-efficient-implementation-of-dup-and-push-instructions-using-copy-on-write.)) allows TVM to identify cells containing the same data and references, and to keep only one copy of such cells.
 This actually transforms a tree of cells into a directed acyclic graph (with the additional property that all its vertices be accessible from a marked vertex called the "root").
 However, this is a storage optimization rather than an essential property of TVM.
 From the perspective of a TVM code programmer, one should think of TVM data structures as trees of cells.

 ### 3.1.9.
 TVM code is a tree of cells.

 The TVM code itself is also represented by a tree of cells.
 Indeed, TVM code is simply a value of some complex algebraic data type, and as such, it can be serialized into a tree of cells.

-The exact way in which the TVM code (e.g., TVM assembly code) is transformed into a tree of cells is explained later (cf. $$\mathbf{4 .
-1 .
-4}$$ and $$\mathbf{5 .
-2}$$, in sections discussing control flow instructions, continuations, and TVM instruction encoding.
+The exact way in which the TVM code (e.g., TVM assembly code) is transformed into a tree of cells is explained later (cf. [4.1.4](control-flow-continuations-and-exceptions#4.1.4.-normal-work-of-tvm-or-the-main-loop.) and [5.2](codepages-and-instruction-encoding#instruction-encoding)), in sections discussing control flow instructions, continuations, and TVM instruction encoding.

 $${ }^{13} \mathrm{~A}$$ pruned branch cell $$c^{\prime}$$ of level $$l$$ is bound by a Merkle (proof or update) cell $$c$$ if there are exactly $$l$$ Merkle cells on the path from $$c$$ to its descendant $$c^{\prime}$$, including $$c$$.

-3.1.10.
+### 3.1.10.
 "Everything is a bag of cells" paradigm.

-As described in 1 , 2.5.14], all the data used by the TVM Blockchain, including the blocks themselves and the blockchain state, can be represented - and are represented - as collections, or "bags", of cells.
-We see that TVM's structure of data (cf. 3.1.8) and code (cf. 3.1.9 nicely fits into this "everything is a bag of cells" paradigm.
+All the data used by the TVM Blockchain, including the blocks themselves and the blockchain state, can be represented - and are represented - as collections, or "bags", of cells.
+We see that TVM's structure of data (cf. [3.1.8](cells-memory-and-persistent-storage#3.1.8.-all-values-of-algebraic-data-types-are-trees-of-cells.)) and code (cf. [3.1.9](cells-memory-and-persistent-storage#3.1.9.-tvm-code-is-a-tree-of-cells.)) nicely fits into this "everything is a bag of cells" paradigm.
 In this way, TVM can naturally be used to execute smart contracts in the TVM Blockchain, and the TVM Blockchain can be used to store the code and persistent data of these smart contracts between invocations of TVM.
 (Of course, both TVM and the TVM Blockchain have been designed so that this would become possible.)

 ## Data manipulation instructions and cells